joelpatel/go-jwt/README.md

 ## Functionality

-- Store hashed password in database
+- Store hashed password in database.
-- Use jwt to issue token and refresh token
+- Use jwt to issue token and refresh token.
-- Production project structure
+- Production project structure.
-- Validation on incoming signup requests
+- Validation on incoming signup requests.

 ## Instructions